Downed trees, outages, flight delays after Monday’s storms

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) — Downed trees, power outages, and flight delays were widespread on Tuesday following Monday’s storms around Charlotte.

-As of Tuesday morning, 6,000 people remained without power in the Charlotte area, according to Duke Energy.
+3,000 people remained without power in the Charlotte area Tuesday morning, according to Duke Energy.
+More than 20,000 were without power near Hickory and Statesville, and about 80,000 customers remained without power across the Carolinas on Tuesday.

-Charlotte Douglas International Airport was experiencing 40 delays and 46 canceled flights.
+Charlotte Douglas International Airport was experiencing nearly 80 delays and almost 50 canceled flights.

 Downed trees were reported around the area, including several trees that crashed down a on home in Troutman.
 Andrea Martin and her husband were watching the storm roll in from their upstairs porch when they realized it was no longer safe to be outside.